LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

 Natural attractions include the Huangshan mountain range which inspired scenes in Avatar.

-* The Great Wall of China
+* **The Great Wall of China** - is a series of fortifications that were built across the historical northern borders of ancient Chinese states and Imperial China as protection against various nomadic groups from the Eurasian Steppe.

   ![](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-08-at-22-25-46.png)
 * The Forbidden City and the Imperial Palace, Beijing